Pontypridd Green Week's story

 One of the many highlights of the week was a riverside litter pick, followed by a presentation of a ‘bill of rights’ for the River Taf, which flows through the heart of the town.
 The text for the rights is documented in a handmade scroll crafted from local plants and natural materials which will be presented in our local museum.

-The week was a huge success, and we are now looking forward to Pontypridd Green Week 2022.
+The week was a huge success, and we have had similarly successful events for Pontypridd Green Week 2022 and 2023.

 In the beginning, the most difficult part was trying to secure a venue for Pontypridd Green Week, especially due to COVID measures and restrictions.
 However, once we secured a venue – Clwb y Bont – for our opening night and for other events throughout the week, things got much easier.